Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Minimally invasive neck surgery and spinal disc surgery use special techniques, small incisions and specialized instruments to stabilize the vertebral bones and spinal joints and/or relieve pressure being applied to the spinal nerves.
-For patients in Franklin Lakes, Glen Rock, Westwood and the rest of Bergen County, minimally invasive approaches at Kayal Pain & Spine Center mean less trauma to the body, reduced blood loss, smaller surgical incisions and decreased need for strong pain medication.
+For patients in Franklin Lakes, Glen Rock, Westwood, Paramus and the rest of Bergen County, minimally invasive approaches at Kayal Pain & Spine Center mean less trauma to the body, reduced blood loss, smaller surgical incisions and decreased need for strong pain medication.

 They can often be performed as outpatient procedures or involve only a one-night stay in the hospital.
 Patients who undergo minimally invasive spine surgery also experience reduced post-operative pain and scarring, faster rehabilitation, better preservation of normal anatomy and an earlier return to work and normal daily activities.